 Alea joined Neighbor to Neighbor as an intern in January of 2014.
-She will receive her Bachelor of Science degree in Human Development and Family Studies from Colorado State University in the fall of 2014.
+She received her Bachelor of Science degree in Human Development and Family Studies from Colorado State University in the fall of 2014.
 She became N2N's Housing Counselor at the Sister Mary Alice Murphy Center for Hope in 2014 and now provides counseling in Loveland at the Life Center.

 Alea's current responsibilities include assisting clients with Emergency Rent Assistance, First Month's Rent Assistance and Housing Search Assistance.
 She believes in and works toward N2N's mission of helping individuals and families find and maintain stable housing.
 In Alea's free time she likes to explore Northern Colorado with her son and daughter.

 "Home is stability for my family.
 It is the largest step-up that I can provide to my children to guarantee that they are going to be able to live up to their full potential.
 It not only shelters us from weather, but it also ensures that my my kids can focus on being kids and not on where they will lay their heads down every night."

 Alan Simon, Lead Maintenance Technician